Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ./ps/ChangeComputeSize.ps1 -SubscriptionId "Your-Silo-SubscriptionId" -K8sClusterName "Name-of-Created-K8s-Cluster"
 ```

-To verify, go to the orchestrator AML workspace, and find the attached cluster by click "Compute" &mapsto; "Attached computers" and search your cluster with "AML-Compute-Name".
+To verify, go to the orchestrator AML workspace, and find the attached cluster by clicking "Compute" &mapsto; "Attached computers" and search your cluster with the `AMLComputeName` you used in the previous step.

 ### Add more silos
 Just repeat the 2 steps above for every silo you want to create.